rjrolph5/ERA5_calc_and_plotting_scripts/README.txt

-### This repo contains scripts that calculate and plot seasonal means and trends of selected climate variables in the ERA5 Reanalysis dataset.
+### This repo contains scripts that analyze large climate reanalysis datasets
+### (ERA5).
+For example, you can use scripts in this repo to calculate and plot seasonal means and trends of selected
+### climate variables or create a sea ice mask based on user-specified sea ice concentration data.

 ### Animations of example output (sea ice concentration) are given in the folder 'sea_ice_concentration'